BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     A good framework for this is "Hofstede's cultural dimensions theory", created by Dutch social psychologist Geert Hofstede.
-    Hofstede's theory is the result of surveying 117,000 IBM employees across 50 countries, between 1967 and 1973. -https://en.wikipedia.org/wiki/Hofstede%27s_cultural_dimensions_theory
-    These are Hofstede's 5 cultural dimensions, plotted for a few countries:
+    Hofstede's theory is the result of surveying 117,000 IBM employees across 50 countries, between 1967 and 1973.¹⁰ These are Hofstede's 5 cultural dimensions, plotted for a few countries¹¹:
 </p>

 <div align="center">